kristindong/Capstone_Project/README.md

 ## Visualizations

-To present our work we will utilize Tableau to create powerful visuals making our work, results, and analysis engaging and accessible.
+To present our work we will utilize Tableau to create visualizations to convey our analysis and results in a more engaging and accessible manner.

 - Import stock analysis data Data
 - Connect Data